MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-vms-with-ha-dr.md

 ## Test failover from primary to secondary

-To test failover, you manually failover your Azure SQL Database server and cluster, and then fail back using the Azure portal in this section.
+The steps in this section test failover by manually failing over your Azure SQL Database server and cluster from primary to secondary and then back again using the Azure portal.

 ### Failover to the secondary site